-Arcane Enchantment/ Charm Area of Effect: One person

-Level: Magic user 1Components: V,SRange: 120 ftCasting Time: 1 segmentDuration: See belowSaving Throw: Negates
+Arcane Enchantment/ Charm Level: Magic user 1 Range: 120 ft Duration: See below Area of Effect: One person Components: V,S Casting Time: 1 segment Saving Throw: Negates

 The powerful enchantment woven by this spell will affect any "person," meaning character races (but note that elves are 90% resistant), and other small to man-sized bipeds analogous to persons (orcs, goblins, etc.) up to a ceiling of one hit die of charmed creatures per character level at any one time.
 If the target creature fails a saving throw, it will view the magic user as a trusted friend, interpreting his or her every word in its most positive light.
 Charmed creatures will place themselves into moderate danger, including combat, on the caster's behalf, but will not undertake risks beyond those the creature might ordinarily take.
 The magic user must be able to talk to the charmed creature if he or she is to give it any sort of complex "request."
 Charmed creatures are allowed periodic saving throws to break the charm, based on intelligence.
 The charm will be broken automatically if the magic user obviously tries to harm the charmed creature.